Editor's Note: Reference to DR 2-182(B) is error. By Supreme Court order is DR 2-102(C).

-The Ethics Committee of the Mississippi State Bar Association has been asked to render an opinion on the following facts or situation:
+The Ethics Committee of The Mississippi Bar has been asked to render an opinion on the following facts or situation:

 Lawyer X is authorized to practice law in the States of Mississippi and Louisiana.
 He desires to become associated with Lawyer Y who practices solely in the State of Louisiana.
 They desire that their letterhead reflect such an association, clearly showing that Lawyer X is licensed to practice in the State of Louisiana and Mississippi, and Lawyer Y is licensed to practice only in Louisiana.
 Lawyer X wishes to know if it is proper to do this so long as the letterhead clearly reflects who is licensed to practice where.

 The Committee is of the opinion that Lawyers X and Y may properly engage in this relationship provided certain guidelines are met.
-Attention is directed to DR2-182(B) which states:
+Attention is directed to Rule 7.7(c) of the Mississippi Rules of Professional Conduct (MRPC) which states:

 Formal Opinion No. 316, American Bar Association, states specifically: